slawkens/myaac/README.md

+# PLEASE DO NOT USE THIS BRANCH/VERSION
+# It is discontinued and won't receive any updates
+# Switch to master branch instead

 # myaac

 MyAAC is a free and open-source Automatic Account Creator (AAC) and Content Management System (CMS) written in PHP.
 It is a fork of the [Gesior](https://github.com/gesior/Gesior2012) project.
 It supports only MySQL databases.

 Official website: https://my-aac.org